-For tests where samples are under test during weekends or holidays, the laboratory must have a system in place to ensure that the temperature monitoring requirements are met for the entire incubation period.
-Data loggers, continuous temperature monitoring devises, or other temperature monitoring equipment can be used as long as they can be calibrated in accordance with TNI Volume 1, Module 2, section 5.5.13.1 for support equipment.
+During periods when samples are under test, the laboratory shall have a system in place to ensure the temperature of incubators and water baths are documented twice daily, at least four hours apart.
+"Under test" is defined as the time period that the sample is in the incubation phase of the method.
+Data loggers, continuous temperature monitoring devices, or other temperature monitoring equipment can be used as long as they can be calibrated in accordance with TNI V1 M2 Section 5.5.13.1 for Support Equipment.